ozlatior/logger-one/README.rst

     const logger = require("logger-one").getInstance().moduleBinding("Application", "app");
     logger.info("Running setup", "setup");

+The module binding object will only provide logging methods, so methods such as `setLevel()` will not work.

 Configuring the logger object
 =============================

 If you use the singleton pattern (by calling `getInstance()`), configuration options will apply throughout your project.

+These work only on instances obtained with `getInstance()` or with the constructor, they will not work on the module bindings.

 This is a list of configuration methods.